 Please note our service does not receive any direct government funding.
 Through the generosity of donations, trusts and bequests we can make our clinical psychology service accessible to individuals, couples and families with disabilities for therapy or counselling.

-For more information about our counselling service, please call us on 1300 704 456, email [email protected] or leave us your contact details on the enquiry form on this page.
+For more information about our counselling service, please call us on 1300 704 456 or email [email protected].